benallard/galileo/README.txt

 - Fitbit Charge
 - Fitbit Charge HR

-.. note:: The newer Trackers: Alta, Surge, and Blaze are **not supported**
+.. note:: Support for the newer trackers: Alta, Surge, and Blaze is now
-          due to a change in the network communication protocol.
-          Help with dumps is welcome !
+          **experimental** (see #149) due to a change in the network communication protocol.
+Help with testing is welcome !

 .. note:: The Fitbit Ultra tracker is **not supported** as it communicates
           using the ANT protocol.
 To synchronize it, please use libfitbit_.